Will and Trust Attorney in St. Petersburg and Venice, FL

 727.490.7779 (St. Petersburg)

-As a Will and Trust Attorney in Venice FL and St. Petersburg, Robert has prepared estate planning documents for many clients in Southwest Florida and internationally.
+As a Will and Trust Attorney in St. Petersburg and Venice, Robert has prepared estate planning documents for many clients in Southwest Florida and internationally.

 About Cemovich Law Firm, P.A.

-The Cemovich Law Firm, P.A. is a boutique law firm in Venice and St. Petersburg Florida, assisting clients in Venice, North Port, Englewood, Sarasota, Bradenton and worldwide with their probate, will and trust, and estate planning needs.
+The Cemovich Law Firm, P.A. is a boutique law firm in St. Petersburg and Venice, Florida, assisting clients in Manatee, Pinellas, Hillsborough, Charlotte, and Sarasota Counties and worldwide with their probate, will and trust, and estate planning needs.